sathomas/jsDataV.is/src/text/ch7/02-graph.md

 <tspan x="21.44" y="55">&lt;circle&gt;</tspan>
 </text>
 </svg>
-<figcaption><span class="lgcp">D3</span>.js selections keep track of page content that doesn't exist (yet).</figcaption>
+<figcaption><span class="lgcp">D3</span>.js selections keep track of page content that doesn’t exist (yet).</figcaption>
 </figure>

 Our code fragment is an even more extreme example.
 When it executes, there are absolutely no circles on the page.
 There are, however, values in the `nodes` array that we're telling <span class="smcp">D3</span>.js to use as data. <span class="lgcp">D3</span>.js, therefore, creates an object for each of those data values.
 It just won't have a `<circle>` element to go with them.

 (Take a breath because magic is about to happen.)

 Now we can look at the second statement in our code fragment.
-It starts out `selection.enter()`.
+It starts with `selection.enter()`.
 The `enter()` function is a special <span class="smcp">D3</span>.js function.
 It tells <span class="smcp">D3</span>.js to search through the selection and find all of the objects that have a data value _but no markup element._ We then complete the statement by taking that subset of the selection and calling `append("circle")`.
-And with that function call <span class="smcp">D3</span>.js will take any object in the selection without a markup element and create a circle for it.
+And with that function call, <span class="smcp">D3</span>.js will take any object in the selection without a markup element and create a circle for it.
 That's how we add `<circle>` elements to the graph.

 To be a little more concise, we can combine our two statements into a single one.
 The effect, for our visualization is to create a `<circle>` within the `<svg>` container for every node in the graph.